 Why is my Apple Watch dying so quickly?

 Believe it or not, your Apple Watch will require more power if it struggles to hold a connection or is disconnected from your iPhone.
-Try re-pairing the watch to your phone if this seems to be an issue.
+Try re-pairing the watch with your phone if this seems to be an issue.
 Additionally, be sure to keep Bluetooth activated on your iPhone.

 Tips to get the most out of your Apple Watch’s battery

 - Apple suggests switching off the heart rate monitor during workouts to maximize battery life.
-It’s an odd suggestion and will reduce the accuracy of your calorie counts, but it’s worth considering if you’re struggling to make it through a jog.
+It’s an odd suggestion and will reduce the accuracy of your calorie counts, but it’s worth considering if you struggle to make it through a jog.

 - The display is among the biggest battery drains on modern devices, and that’s no less true on the Apple Watch.
 Consider decreasing the display’s brightness, disabling the always-on display, and decreasing the wake screen time.

 - On your iPhone, open the Watch app > My Watch > General > Wake Screen > toggle off Wake Screen on Wrist Raise.
 Once complete, restart your Apple Watch and iPhone.

 - On older watches, you should consider disabling watchOS animations.
 This will remove some eye candy, but it will put less stress on the watch’s hardware and battery.

 - Press the side button on the Apple Watch, then use the digital crown to scroll through apps.
 Select an app to close by swiping on it from right to left and hitting the red close button to kill it.

 If none of these solutions fix your problem, your battery issue could be a symptom of a bigger hardware problem.
 Consider contacting Apple directly.
 We list other Apple Watch problems and solutions in our dedicated guide.